 Results and appeals

-How to access results and certificates
+How to access certificates and external assessment results

 - previous claims and eCertificates that you can view and download in the certification area.